RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 Ideally, the mechanics should be implemented in a re-usable manner, extending its utility to other large codebases and the contributor can contribute it back upstream to `gemini-cli`.

 💪 **Desired Skills:**
-— A passion for innovations on open source tooling for the age of open source AI  (vibe) coding
+* A passion for innovations on open source tooling for the age of open source AI  (vibe) coding
-- Experience with modern code generation cli - Claude Code, OpenCode, OpenAI Codex, gemini-cli and so on
+* Experience with modern code generation cli - Claude Code, OpenCode, OpenAI Codex, gemini-cli and so on
-- Intimate understanding of how  gemini-cli works  — Familiarity with Rocket.Chat’s codebase in our monorepo
+* Intimate understanding of how  gemini-cli works  — Familiarity with Rocket.Chat’s codebase in our monorepo
+* TypeScript development
+* Coding with `gemini-cli` extension mechanisms
+* Prompt engineering
-- TypeScript development — Coding with gemini-cli extension mechanisms  — Prompt engineering — Theoretical understanding of agentic systems and LLM inference
+* Theoretical understanding of agentic systems and LLM inference

 🎯 **Goals/Deliverables:**
 Tooling that enables open source AI developers to work with huge production code repositories, within industry provider’s free-tier limits; opening access of these great tools to an exponentially larger population of users.